Dalmacio Dennis Flores, PhD, ACRN

 Research

-Dr. Flores has been involved in several studies focused on preventing HIV and STI transmission among sexual minority youth.
-His current research investigates the role of parents in the sexual health education of their adolescent sons who identify as gay, bisexual, and queer (GBQ).
-Through inclusive parent-child sex communication, he believes that the early provision of sexual health information attuned to the attractions, behavior, and identities of GBQ adolescents will reduce the formation of risky sexual behavior and their likelihood for HIV and STI infection.
+Dr. Flores leads several studies focused on preventing HIV/STI infection and negative mental health among sexual and gender diverse youth.
+His research investigates the role of parents in the sexual health education of LGBTQ+ youth.
+He is the Principal Investigator for Parents ASSIST (Advancing Supportive and Sexuality Inclusive Sex Talks) for families with gay, bisexual or queer sons, The SHIFTs (Sexual Health Inclusivity during Family Talks) Project centered on the needs of adolescent daughters who identify as lesbian, bisexual or queer, and The GIST (Gender Inclusive Sex Talks) Program for families with transgender and gender non-binary youth.
+Through inclusive parent-child sexuality communication, he believes that the early provision of sexual health information attuned to the emerging attractions, behavior, and identities of LGBTQ+ adolescents will reduce the formation of risky sexual behavior and their likelihood for HIV and STI infection.

 Opportunities to Learn and Collaborate at Penn Nursing

-Dr. Flores collaborates with interdisciplinary teams within and beyond Penn Nursing to conduct prevention and clinical research focused on reducing the risks of sexual minority youth and other populations for HIV and STI infections.
+Dr. Flores collaborates with interdisciplinary teams within and beyond Penn Nursing to conduct prevention and clinical research focused on reducing the risks of sexual and gender diverse youth and other populations for HIV and STI infections.
 Dr. Flores is also part of the Program for Sexuality, Technology and Action Research that seeks to identify innovative strategies to inform LGBTQ-focused sexual health promotion interventions.

 Selected Career Highlights

-Awardee, 2017 Forever Duke Student Leadership Award, Duke University Alumni
+• Awardee, Forever Duke Student Leadership Award (2017).
+Duke University Alumni Association.